Monarchs in Mexico

 A fire that kills off all the butterflies in a single location may devastate as much as 10 percent of the entire North American monarch population.

 But the real problem has been freak snow storms, which have occurred several times in recent years.
-One storm was estimated to have killed 70 percent of the monarch population when the colonies were again covered with snow in December, 1995.
+One storm in the 1990's killed an estimated 70 percent of the monarch population.

 Monarch Butterfly Life Cycle